Rahuletto/gitMyStat/README.md

 These themes are not hard coded.
 You can add your own!
 You have a great color palette? **PLEASE** do a pull request on our repo and make it a reality.

+> [!NOTE]
+> If you are making a theme, please make a light mode version of it too.
+This is not mandatory to do, but it's a good thing to have more flavors.

 #### `How?`